-Queen Elizabeth II's mother, known as the Queen Mother, was "dying to go" to Ireland after her grandson, Prince Charles' successful 1995 visit newly released Irish state papers reveal.
+Queen Elizabeth II's mother, known as the Queen Mother, was "dying to go" to Ireland after her grandson, Prince Charles' successful 1995 visit according to Irish state papers.

 Prince Charles visited Ireland in May 1995.
 This was the first official visit by a British Royal since Ireland's independence.
 The successful visit was seen as a turning point in British Irish relations.
 However, a second trip planned for 1996 was canceled due to security fears.